Brownies with Salted Tahini Buttercream

 - To make the buttercream frosting, combine the butter, tahini, and confectioners sugar in the bowl of an electric mixer and beat on medium speed until butter is light and fluffy, 3 to 4 minutes.
 Add in the salt and vanilla extract, then turn the speed up to high and beat an additional 1 to 2 minutes.
 Spread the buttercream frosting over the brownies, drizzle with melted chocolate, and refrigerate for 30 minutes, just until frosting is set.
 Cut into 16 brownies.

-Brownies can be stored in an air tight container at room temperature for 2 days, in the refrigerator for up to 5 days, or wrapped in foil and stored in a freezer safe bag for up to 3 months in the freezer.
+Tahini brownies can be stored in an airtight container at room temperature for up to 4 days, refrigerated for up to a week, or frozen for up to 3 months.